Anti-Life Equation: Life Equation

-The Anti-Life's opposite member takes more prominence within the New 52.
+The Anti-Life's opposite member takes more prominence within The New 52.
 The white Light of Life is said to be the spark that originally gave birth to the positive matter universe of Earth-Zero just as the Anti-Life gave rise to the antimatter universe.
 Unlike the Anti-Life Equation which saps a person of their free will, The Life Equation is an all consuming power which has the capability to restructure reality by changing its formula around rewriting the very multiverse itself, representing the attributes of life itself pertaining to change and variance.
 The make up of the equation formula seems to vary from iteration to iteration.
-One instance relates it to the Emotional Spectrum and its corresponding seven lights:

-rage, greed, fear, will, hope, compassion and love.
+One instance relates it to the emotional spectrum and its corresponding seven lights: rage, greed, fear, will, hope, compassion, and love.

-Initially believing all of these refractions of the source light to lead in becoming the Life Equation, it is then realized that the formula itself is a separate power all its own connected directly to The Source of all things.
+Initially believing all of these refractions of the source light to lead in becoming the Life Equation, it is then realized that the formula itself is a separate power all its own connected directly to the Source.
 Its power once hidden behind the wall of its namesake had been removed and supplanted within the White Ring utilized by Kyle Rayner to escape it after the seven emotional entities gave themselves to both him and it to replenish the Emotional Reservoir.
 It is later revealed that Kyle managed to escape with the equation in hand after he reached out into the source itself and unknowingly claimed the equation.
-Once claimed the Life Equation has the power to redefine reality on a universal to multiversal degree enabling the user to change the formula to remake all of existence.
-In another manifestation, the formula reads as a direct contradiction to that of the Anti-Life Equation presenting as follows:
+Once claimed, the Life Equation has the power to redefine reality.

+The Life Equation was split into seven parts and placed into Kyle's and six newly created White Power rings.
+These seven rings can be brought together to restore the Life Equation if needed, but until then, the White Lantern Corps protects the equation.